jaenster/di-fm-tracker/readme.md

 `npm run channel :channelname` or `yarn channel :channelname`

 ## Example;
-`yarn channel goapsy` lists all goapsy that have been played since it started to track
+`yarn channel goapsy` lists all goapsy that have been played since it started to track.

+To simply see all channels, omit the channel's name altogether

 # Slow?
-As this is just a small tool because, its ran in source thus typescript has to compile it first
+As this is just a small tool, its ran in source thus typescript has to compile it first